 The boundary between these two compartments is composed of two bones, the radius laterally and ulna medially.
 Bridging the gap between these two bones is a tough connective sheet called the interosseous membrane.
 Close to the elbow joint, the biceps brachii tendon divides the two compartments however the lateral boundary is less distinct distally with some of the muscles of the posterior compartment occupying lateral, and sometimes, anterior space.

 In the anterior compartment, the muscles are divided into three groups.
 The superficial group contains four muscles all originating from a common tendon on the medial epicondyle of the humerus (image 1).
 They are pronator teres, flexor carpi radialis, palmaris longus, and flexor carpi ulnaris.
-The intermediate group contains only one muscle, flexor digitorum profundus (image 2).
+The intermediate group contains only one muscle, flexor digitorum superficialis (image 2).

 It is between the two heads of this muscle that the median nerve and ulnar artery travel.
 Finally the deep group has three muscular components, flexor digitorum profundus, flexor pollicis longus, and pronator quadratus (image 3).